Raspberry Layer Cake

 Decorating the Raspberry Cake

 **At this point, I like to chill the tier for about 15-20 minutes to firm up the frosting.
-This is an optional step but I find it helpful to firm things up!
+This is an optional step but I find it very helpful to firm things up!
 Next, frost the final coat of frosting.

 I textured the frosting around the sides of the cake with a small offset spatula, and then piped a border around the top of the cake using a star tip 21 (using miscellaneous stars, shells, and rosettes.)
 I also piped a shell border around the bottom of the cake.